Denise Keeble: Giving It Up In More Ways than One

 (Tune in to HOTG Internet Radio)

-If you thought Wardell Quezergue's Pelican label was obscure, B.F.W. has it beat, with seemingly only this one release to its credit.
-Probably the only reason this 45 came out on a newly minted imprint was the hope that it would get some airplay and attract the interest of a larger label that could give it a push into national markets.
-A hope that didn't happen.
+If you thought Wardell Quezergue's Pelican label was obscure, B.F.W. had it beat, with apparently only this one release to its credit.
+Probably the only reason the 45 came out on a newly minted imprint was the hope that it would get some airplay and attract the interest of a larger label that could give it a push into national markets.
+A hope that was unrealized.

-Big Q. produced and arranged these sides, as he did on her other record; and, from the sound, I am sure all the sessions were done at Malaco in Jackson, MS around 1970-1971, during the very productive days when Quezergue was first using the studio and it's fine young studio band, creating big hits right off the bat for Jean Knight and King Floyd.
-Obviously, "Love School" is done in the style of Knight's massive "Mr. Big Stuff", which was written by members of the producer's songwriting team, Joe Broussard, Carol Washington, and Ralph Williams.
-Another member of that team, Elliott Small, co-wrote "Love School" with Milton Cottrell; and, while it has a pretty funny concept and some of the funky bounce of Knight's hit, it pales by comparison.
-Part of the problem is that Keeble just doesn't have the same sass and stand-out vocal chops to deliver the goods.
-Even if Knight had done it, though, this would have been at best a B-side or album cut.
-Still, Quezergue's signature tight arrangement of syncopated parts grooves enough to make it all worth hearing.
-The predominant, percolating bass line focuses the track on the booty and is what makes me come back for more education.
+Elliott Small, co-wrote "Love School" with Milton Cottrell; and, while the tune has a pretty funny concept and some of the funky bounce of "Mr. Big Stuff", it pales in comparison.
+Part of the problem was that Keeble just didn't have the same sassy, stand-out vocal chops to deliver the goods like Ms Knight.
+But, even if Knight had done it, "Love School" would have been at best a B-side or album cut.
+Still, Quezergue's signature tight arrangement of interlicking, syncopated parts offered good enough grooving to make the track worth some spins.
+The predominant, percolating bass line rendered by Vernie Robbins put the emphasis on booty action and keeps me coming back for more education.

-As with Keeble's other single, I find the B-side more impressive, which is why I am including it.
+As with Keeble's other single, I find the B-side more interesting - impressive even, which is why I am including it, too.

 "Giving Up" (V. McCoy)